MaanMandaliya/Currency-Conversion-System/README.md

   -o output          Write to output file (or stdout)
 ```

 **Note**: Reason for adding --symbol Currency is to decide destination currency.
 This system supports multiple currencies from below list.
 So, it is easy to process python program with this input.
-Below list is covering currencies of most of StateStreet operating [countries](https://www.statestreet.com/ca/en/asset-manager/about/our-story/office-locations).
+Below list is covering currencies of most popular currencies.

 #### Supported Currencies Dictionary:
 ```